Surrogacy for Gay Parents & Same-Sex Couples

 What are the legal concerns?

-When searching for a surrogate, same-sex couples face many of the same legal concerns that opposite-sex couples face.
-For example, surrogacy is not legal in all states (hence why we recommend working with an agency), so it’s imperative to check your local laws before starting.
+The laws surrounding surrogacy vary from state to state, so make sure you're familiar with where your state stands before pursuing a surrogate pregnancy.
+For example, surrogacy is not legal in all states (hence why we recommend working with an agency like Family Source Consultants), so it's imperative to check your local laws before starting.

 Some states allow both same-sex parents to be included on their child's birth certificate after they are born, making it possible for both parents to have legal custody regardless of genetics; others do not have these laws on their books.